inveniosoftware/idutils/CONTRIBUTING.rst

 You can also test your feature branch using Docker::

   $ docker-compose build
-  $ docker-compose run --rm web python setup.py test
+  $ docker-compose run --rm web /code/run-tests.sh